Australian one-cent coin: Production

 The first issue (1966) was produced by three mints: 146.5 million were minted at the Royal Australian Mint in Canberra, with 239 million at the Melbourne Mint and 26.6 million at the Perth Mint.
 With the exception of 1966 and 1981, all other one-cent coins have been produced at the Canberra mint.
 In 1981, 40.3 million were struck at the British Royal Mint in Llantrisant, Wales, as well as 183.6 million in Canberra.
 The only year when it was not minted during its years in general circulation was 1986.
 It was last minted in 1990.

 The decision to remove the one and two-cent coins was confirmed by the Treasurer in a Budget Speech on 21 August 1990.
-The action was due to inflation reducing its value, and the high cost of bronze.
-Around the same time other countries removed their bronze coins—New Zealand removed its one and two cent coins in 1990, while the United Kingdom and Ireland changed their bronze one and two pence coins into copper-plated steel.
+The removal was due to inflation reducing its value, and the high cost of minting.
+Around the same time, other Commonwealth countries removed their bronze coins—New Zealand removed its one and two cent coins in 1990, while the United Kingdom and Ireland changed their bronze one and two pence coins into copper-plated steel.

 The one cent coin was produced as proof and uncirculated coins in 1986, 1991, 2006 and 2010 as part of mint sets.
 Other compositions were also used for 1 cent coins such as the 1978 (incorrectly listed as 1968 at Downies) specimen struck in aluminium or fine silver proofs in 1991, 2006 and 2011.

-After removal from circulation, the coins were melted down to make bronze medals for the 2000 Sydney Olympics.
+After removal from circulation, some of the 1c and 2c coins were melted down for plating bronze medals for the 2000 Sydney Olympics.